What does it take to become a millionaire from saving?

 It’s time to invest.
+But, do you ask yourself ‘how will I become a millionaire’?
 If you want to save until you earn a million, where do you start?

 Of course, you’ll need to focus on saving fast, saving as much as possible, and doing it consistently over the long term in order to get enough stuffed away.
 Yet, you can’t do it just on interest alone, especially with today’s very low interest earning power of a bank savings account.